 A couple of years back, more than half of users considered notifications useless and annoying.
-It seems something has been done right since then: in Localytic’s new study, 52% of respondents thought that notifications are now better.
+It seems something has been done right since then: in this year’s push notification survey from Localytics, 52% of respondents thought that notifications are now better.

 App makers are no longer sending out blast messages.
 Instead, users can enjoy notifications tailored just for them.
 In 2017, the majority of notifications were personalized to match the users’ preferences.
 Thanks to the more relevant messaging, users no longer disable the notifications or delete the whole app as often as before.